dhecloud/st_AED_deliverables/README.md

 The function to call for every 3 sec wav audio is `model.predict_3sec(wav)`.
 Refer to `main.py` for more details.

+### Update 13/10/22 Alpha release
+Includes a new silence detector module.
+In `api.py` and the docker image, the silence detector is turned on by default.
+In `main.py`, the silence detector is off by default.
+Use the `-v True` argument to turn it on.
+Example command `python main.py --demo test_1min.wav -k 5 -p M3: -m M3 -v True`
+Also includes a new model M3 which is trained on additional speech data.

 ### Update 07/07/22
 Now also creates xml and json captions (same captions as the srt, just different format).
 You can now specify your caption prefix (eg 'M1:') and model to generate the captions in config.